-Informs on policy issues affecting U.S. small businesses, including international trade and affairs, in addition to providing a directory of international chambers of commerce and links to their Web pages.
+Provides a comprehensive directory of international chambers of commerce and links to their websites.

 - U.S. Trade & Development Agency

-Provides business leads in developing countries; offers training grants and workshops.
+Provides invaluable resources to aid companies in creating more U.S. jobs and offers training grants and workshops.

 - American Translators Association